How the 40% Bar Passage Rule Hurts the Less Fortunate

 Hurts the Poor and Disadvantaged?

-An injunction was requested by the faculty of law in the enforcement of the bar passage rule, and they are asking for damages.
+The faculty of law requested an injunction in the enforcement of the bar passage rule, and they are asking for damages.
 What do you think?
 Who will be helped and who will be hurt?
 Why not just make law schools into a Barbri course and get a 99% pass rate?
 Sound off.
 Is this a fair decision?